CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-hol-microsoft-dev-box-for-developers-hol1-ex1.md

 ## Summary

-In this exercise, you have created a Dev box definition, Network connection and Dev box pool in Microsoft Dev Box.
-Also, you have accessed a Dev Box and explored its features.
+In this lab, you have covered the following:

+- Created a Dev Box definition with specific compute and storage configurations.
+- Configured network connections for seamless integration with Azure virtual networks.
+- Set up a Dev Box pool to manage and deploy multiple Dev Boxes.
+- Accessed and explored the Dev Box environment for hands-on experience in cloud-based development.

+### You have successfully completed the lab